ponypharmacist/dnd-charsheet-api/README.md

 ## Configuring the API locally

-- Download or clone the project access the project folder with the terminal and execute the CLI <code>npm install</code>
+- Download or clone the charsheet access the charsheet folder with the terminal and execute the CLI <code>npm install</code>
 - Config your database in ```./congig/database.js``` change ```mongoose.connect('mongodb://localhost/yourDatabaseName');```
 - Run the server in development mode <code>npm run dev</code>
 - <code>Ctrl + c</code> to exit of logs and run <code>pm2 kill</code> to kill all process of pm2
-- Access in your browser <a href="http://localhost:3000/projects">http://localhost:3000/projects</a>
+- Access in your browser <a href="http://localhost:3000/charsheets">http://localhost:3000/charsheets</a>

 By: <a href="http://renanlopes.com">Renan Lopes</a>